ghamzak/agentic_marketing/report.md

 ---

+## 9. Schema & Robustness Improvements (July 2025)
+**Change:** The `leads` table now uses a `reasoning` (Text) column instead of `enriched_data` (JSON).
+All code and migrations have been updated accordingly.
+If you are migrating from an older version, ensure your data and code use the new `reasoning` field.

+**Change:** The UI and agent code are now fully synchronous and robust for Streamlit.
+All lead scoring results are saved to the database and displayed in the UI without event loop or session errors.

+---

 ## General Advice
 - Always run Streamlit and other scripts from the project root.
 - Ensure all environment variables and database credentials are set up before running migrations or agents.